 But more than that, by inviting people to participate in the co-creation of the project, you’ll get engagement and support early on in the project.
 So whether you choose a collaborative PowerPoint presentation or just invite key people to coffee, the important point is to get everyone on the same page as early as possible.

 You hire for expertise, but projects are not all about just delivering tasks on time.
 You spend time with people you work with sometimes more than you see your own family!
 It’s important to develop a team culture where everyone feels engaged, involved, heard and respected.
 To do that, you need to get to know the team.

 This isn’t as hard as it may sound.
 Take a little time to meet individually with team members, and learn what they want to achieve with the project and how it’s going to impact their lives.
-Also ask what are the skills and opportunities they hope to gain.
-It’s important for you to know early on in the project where you can add value to help build skills in your team members, but also where they can add value on other areas of the project that may not be evident with their core position.
+Also, ask what skills and opportunities they hope to gain.
+It’s important for you to know early on in the project where you can add value to help build skills in your team members, but also where they can add value in other areas of the project that may not be evident with their core position.

-You’ll also want to create team engagement opportunities, like the classic kickoff party.
+You’ll also want to use team-building activities, like the classic kickoff party.
 Or even a pre-kickoff meet and greet.
-It may seem a bit premature to party at the start of a project, but every milestone on the path to a successful project completion needs to be acknowledged.
+It may seem a bit premature to party at the start of a project, but every milestone on the path to successful project completion needs to be acknowledged.

 Get the Right Tools